freebsd/freebsd-src/docs/LangRef.rst

 ``nest``
     This indicates that the pointer parameter can be excised using the :ref:`trampoline intrinsics <int_trampoline>`.
+This is not a valid attribute for return values and can only be applied to one parameter.

+``returned``
+    This indicates that the value of the function always returns the value of the parameter as its return value.
+This is an optimization hint to the code generator when generating the caller, allowing tail call optimization and omission of register saves and restores in some cases;
-This is not a valid attribute for return values.
+    it is not checked or enforced when generating the callee.
+The parameter and the function return type must be valid operands for the :ref:`bitcast instruction <i_bitcast>`.
+This is not a valid attribute for return values and can only be applied to one parameter.
-``nobuiltin``
-    This indicates that the callee function at a call site is not recognized as a built-in function.
-LLVM will retain the original call and not replace it with equivalent code based on the semantics of the built-in function.

 .. _gc: